qtgql/qtgql/docs/codegen/tutorial.md

 Create a Python script named `qtgqlconfig.py`
 !!!
 Warning
     This (`qtgqlconfig.py`) name is obliged.
+    we are using a glob to find it.

 Point your config to that directory
 ```python